PiotrKozyra/mysql_backup_script/README.md

 # MySQL backup script
 ## Description
- Bash shell script that automates process of creating backup and log files of a local or remote MySQL server database
+ Bash shell script that automates process of creating backup and log files of a local or remote MySQL server database.

+ This project was made as part of our university course on Rzeszów University of Technology under the guidance of PhD Eng.
+Marek Bolanowski.

 ## Features
 Connecting to server, lisiting all databases, making dump and log files of all databases.
 Making dump and log files of selected database.